 The first step of the project is to build the floor frame.
 Cut the joists from 2×6 lumber as shown in the diagram.
-Lay the joists on a level surface and then drill pilot holes through the rim joists.
+Next, lay the joists on a level surface and then drill pilot holes through the rim joists.
 Align the edges flush and make sure the corners are square.
-Insert the 3 1/2″ screws to lock the frame together tightly.
-Place the joists every 16″ or 24″ on center.
+Insert the 3 1/2″ screws to lock the frame together tightly and place the joists every 16″ or 24″ on center.

 In order to raise the floor frame from the ground, you should fit 4×4 posts to the corners.
 Use 3 1/2″ screws to secure the posts into place and adjust their size to suit your needs.

 Also, fit the 3/4″ plywood sheets to the floor frame and align the edges flush.
 Drill pilot holes and insert 1 5/8″ screws every 8″ along the joists.
 Leave no gaps between the sheets for a professional result.

 Step 2: Building the wall frames

 Continue the project by assembling the side walls for the chicken coop.
 Cut all the components from 2×4 lumber and then lay them on a level surface.
 Drill pilot holes through the plates and insert 3 1/2″ screws into the studs.
 Place the studs every 24″ on center for a professional result.
 Furthermore, frame the chicken coop door by attaching a 2×4 support between the studs, as shown in the diagram.